Cipherex/local2stream/README.md

       - Copy your **Client ID** (visible by default)
       - Click "View client secret" and copy your **Client Secret**
       - **Important:** Keep these credentials secure and never share them publicly

-   3. **Verify Redirect URI:**
-      - Ensure `http://localhost:8888/callback` is listed in your app's redirect URIs
-      - This exact URI is required for authentication to work

 ## Usage 📖